syrianarchive/syrianarchive-investigations/investigations/Talbiseh.md

 - Time of Attack: ~ Between 10:00am and 11:00am
 - Target: Buildings lived by civilians, mosque and a school
 - Reported killed: 18
-- Reported injured:
 - Munitions identified: Not available
-- Potentially responsible: Russian airforce
+- Potentially responsible: Russian Airforce

 ## What Happened?